OCA/product-attribute/product_attribute_types/README.rst

 Product attribute types
 =======================

-This module extends product attributes, adds a new type range, and also the option of defining if it is required and a default value for the attribute.
+This module extends product attributes, adds 2 new types: range & numeric, and also the option of defining if it is required and a default value for the attribute.
+It brings the basic functionnality that can be used then by more fonctional modules.

 Credits